Cordless telephone: History

 Radio telephony (telephony without wires) predated cordless phones by at least two decades.
 The first, MTS, or Mobile Telephone Service went into service in 1946.
 Because the range was intended to cover the widest possible service area, capacity was extremely low, and the early tube technology made equipment rather large and heavy.
 The second generation radio telephone, or IMTS, or Improved Mobile Telephone Service became active in 1964.

 Beginning in 1963, a small team of Bell Laboratories engineers were tasked with developing a practical and fully functional duplex wireless telephone.
 The team included (in alphabetic order): S.M.
 Baer, G.C.
 Balzer, J.M.
 Brown, W.F.
 Clemency, M. Rosenthal, and W. Zinsmeister, under the direction of W.D.
 Goodale, Jr.

 By 1964, breadboard models were working in the lab.
 During 1964-65 these were refined and packaged to test around the Bell Labs Holmdel N.J. facilities.
 The system operated under an experimental license on crystal controlled channels in the 35 and 43 MHz bands using FM, a low power transmitter and a sensitive superhet receiver.
 Full supervision of all telephone functions, including on-off hook and dialing was provided via an out of band tone supervision system.
 The model developed for home use was designed to look like a standard (although bulky) telephone handset.
 The base station was a small box connected to a standard telephone network.
-About 50 units were built in a Western Electric model shop in Andover Mass. for field trials in two Bell System locations in the Boston and Phoenix area.
+About 50 units were built in a Western Electric model shop in Andover for field trials in two Bell System locations in the Boston and Phoenix area.
 The overall project was described in the Bell Laboratories Record, Volume 45 (1967).

 In 1966, George Sweigert submitted a patent application for a "full duplex wireless communications apparatus".
 He was awarded in June 1969.
 Sweigert, a radio operator in World War II stationed at the South Pacific Islands of Guadalcanal and Bougainville, developed the full duplex concept for untrained personnel, to improve battlefield communications for senior commanders.